NguyenTrungNghia1996/be_nuxt3_go_timetable/README.md

 # Go Fiber Template

-This project provides a starting point for building REST APIs with [Fiber](https://github.com/gofiber/fiber).
-It includes basic user authentication and MongoDB integration.
+This project provides a minimal REST API built with [Fiber](https://github.com/gofiber/fiber).
+Only user login and image uploads to an S3 compatible service remain.
-Users now store a `name` field and belong to role groups for authorization.
-Admins can manage role groups with dedicated CRUD endpoints.

 ## Running locally